 The region hides interesting little pockets of yesteryear in its grasp.

 From the Dreamtime legends of the ancient Glass House Mountains to the gold rush era in Gympie and the timber and sugar cane industries that sustained the region before tourism, there are wonderful historic chapters to explore across the region.

 Nestled in the Glass House Mountains you’ll find Bankfoot House.
 Built in 1868 to accommodate those travelling from Brisbane to the Gympie gold diggings, it now serves as a showcase of the area’s early history.

 Head up the highway to Nambour and pay a visit to the nostalgia-rich Nambour Museum.
 Those with sharp eyes may pick up the old sugar cane railway tracks that still run through the middle of town.

 Great places to eat on the Sunshine Coast

 The dining scene on the Sunny Coast has come a very long way in a very short space of time.

 With a huge selection of restaurants, cafes, markets, and even wineries, the most difficult aspect of eating out these days is choosing where to go!

 For caffeine addicts, The Velo Project at Mooloolaba is set away from the esplanade and beach but is worth the short walk.
 It’s one of the best cafes on the coast.
-The Homegrown Cafe in Palmwoods offers a range of gluten-free goodies and meals prepared from locally sourced fresh produce.
+Homegrown Cafe in Palmwoods offers a range of gluten-free goodies and meals prepared from locally sourced fresh produce.
 Nearby Nambour is also getting a name for cool cafes.
-Top options include Brown Sugar, Husk and Honey and the Nambour Social.
+Top options include Brown Sugar, Husk and Honey and Nambour Social.